-Shira Cohen joined the Temple faculty as an Assistant Professor of Accounting after earning her PhD from Columbia University in 2014.
+Shira Cohen joined the Temple faculty as an Assistant Professor of Accounting after earning her PhD from Columbia University.
 Her research interests can be grouped into two main areas.
-The first attempts to understand how managers use financial statement information in making investment decisions, and the second looks at how accounting choices impact firm performance.
+The first attempts to understand how managers use financial statement information in making investment decisions, and the second focuses on corporate disclosures.
 Her dissertation received the Best Paper Award at the 2014 AAA Regional Meeting.

 In addition to a PhD, Professor Cohen holds an MBA from Columbia Business School and a BA from the University of Pennsylvania.

 Awards and Honors

 - Provost Office Sabbatical Research Award, Temple University (fall semester), 2018

 - High Achievement in Sponsored Project Research Award, Temple University, 2017

 - Merit Award, Temple University, 2014-2017 (academic years)

 - UN Portfolio Decarbonization Coalition (PDC) Research Prize, Finalist, 2016

 - IRRC Institute Research Paper Award, Honorable Mention, 2015

 - Best Paper Award, AAA Regional Meeting, 2014